 Service I. Personal Work.
 A course designed to aid the Christian in the art of soul winning.
 The student is taught how to deal with different classes of men and women.
 Value, 2 term hours.
-Required in both graduate courses.
+Elective.

 Service II.
 Pastoral Work.
 This study deals with the ministry of the Christian worker outside the pulpit, including the oversight of all the divinely instituted offices of the church and the best methods of conducting the different services.
 Value, 2 term hours.
 Elective.